seam/cron/readme.md

         }
     }

-Note that the Trigger instance provides details of the interval for which it was fired - in this case the hour.
+Note that the Trigger instance provides details of the interval for which it was fired - in this case the specific hour.

 ## Slick Asynchronous Method Invocation